I just got back from a trip to Iceland and London, England.

 Tomorrow is the official last day.
 I’ve got to pack up, prepare for early airport departure Wednesday morning.

 Overall, I timed it just about right.
 I did pre-buy a ticket on Wow Airlines before I came, but I don’t want to extend my car rental.
-My cheapo Wizz Airline ticket is Wednesday to London.
+My cheap Hungarian Wizz Airline ticket is Wednesday to London.

-I’ll likely hit up the Blue Lagoon tomorrow and spend most of the day there.
+I’ll likely hit up the Blue Lagoon tomorrow.

 Some travel lessons learned: you can look at a map and read all the blogs you want.
 But until you get there yourself and get a feel for the place, it’s always different – we all experience travel in our own unique ways.
 I thought I could do the Ring Road drive (entire island) in three-to-four days, but with all the pit stops it took me three days just to make it to the western part of Iceland.